Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 assistance to the requesting law enforcement agency that is outside the

-officer's primary jurisdiction; or (4) in accordance with Section 2605-580 of the Department of State Police Law of the
+officer's primary jurisdiction; or (4) in accordance with Section 2605-580 of the Illinois State Police Law of the

 Civil Administrative Code of Illinois.
 While acting pursuant to this subsection, an